daniellemersch/TrackingAnalyzerTools/README.txt

 # TrackingAnalyzerTools

-# to install the libants library on Mac and Linux
+# The installation of TrackingAnalyzerTools requires

-1. go to the folder containing the source code and the Makefile, and type make
+1. libants library

-2. then type sudo make install
+# then you can simply go to the folder with the TrackingAnalyzerTools code and type make